- School of Business

-In addition to contributing to scholarly literature, she has three books aimed at people who work.
+Ms. Shapiro has three books aimed at people who work.
 In 2015, Harvard Business School Press published her book, "The HBS Guide to Leading Teams", which captured the strategies and stories from 25 years of working with teams.
 Earlier, she co-authored two books, Take Charge of Your Career and A Smart, Easy Guide to Interviewing, which extend an understanding of interviewing and work strategies to include the nuances of gender and other social identities.
 She also developed "The Communication Styles Diagnostic," an online tool that has been used by thousands of managers to improve their effectiveness with individuals and teams.

 Creating Case Studies of Women in Business

 Since 1908 when Harvard began the first M.B.A. program, case studies about leaders, used to illustrate business concepts, have overwhelmingly been about men.
 The Harvard Business School, the major producer of business school teaching cases with approximately 500 generated per year, produced about 10% of their cases with female protagonists in 2010-2014.
 In response to HBS's Dean's goal to increase that percentage, Shapiro has had two cases published by HBSP:

 Her first case's protagonist is (retired Simmons President) Helen Drinan.
 The case, Helen Drinan: Giving voice to values (2010) described Drinan's time as SVP of Human Resources at Caritas Christi Health Care, which at that time, was the second largest health care system in Massachusetts.
 Drinan needed to determine how to address sexual accusations against the CEO, charges the organization's Board wanted to sweep under the run.